begaborn/simple_cache/README.md

 end
 ```

-At first, the `players` objects, which are the `user` object's associations, will be retrieved from the database when executing the following sample snippet.
-At the same time, the `players` objects will be stored in the Memcached automatically.
+At first, the `player` object, which are the `user` object's associations, will be retrieved from the database when executing the following sample snippet.
+At the same time, the `player` object ids will be stored in the Memcached automatically.
-When executing the following code again, `players` objects will be retrieved from the Memcached, not the database.
+When executing the following code again, `player` object ids will be retrieved from the Memcached, not the database.
 ```
-User.take.players
+User.take.cached_player
 ```

 <img width="643" alt="screen shot 2018-11-12 at 8 01 53 pm" src="https://user-images.githubusercontent.com/12689917/48343478-d4e44980-e6b5-11e8-90ad-b75e3356c9c9.png">